How to Dry Brine Turkey

 Step 4:

 After the bird has brined, remove it from the refrigerator.
-Preheat the oven to 375ºF.
+Preheat the oven to 325ºF.
 Remove the whole rack from the roasting pan and discard any of the excess liquid that dripped into the pan as the bird brined.
 Return the rack with the turkey to the roasting pan.
 Truss the legs with butcher’s twine, tuck the wings under the bird, and stuff it with fresh herbs.
 I use two sprigs of rosemary, two big sprigs of sage, and four or five thyme sprigs.
 Drizzle the whole bird with a couple of tablespoons of extra virgin olive oil and use your hands to massage it into the skin.
 Be sure the bird is well-coated with oil.

 Step 5:

-carve turkey
+Roasted turkey

-How-To: Dry-Brine Turkey
+How-To: Dry Brine Turkey

-Have you learned how to try dry-brine a turkey yet?
-You only need a few dry-brine ingredients for a simple roast turkey recipe that will stun everyone.
+Have you learned how to try dry brine a turkey yet?
+You only need a few dry brine ingredients for a simple roast turkey recipe that will stun everyone.

 5 from 4 votes